 According to the experts it’s fairly simple to get the basics right and to get a customer to want to buy from you.
 However, many will fall at the final hurdle – the point of conversion or the commitment to a sale.
 The amount that businesses spend on attracting customers compared to getting them to convert is widely disproportionate.

-According to Steve Morris, Head of Client Services at Space 48, if there is little investment in CRO (conversion rate optimisation) and the bulk of investment is put into advertising it is deemed as senseless.
+If there is little investment in CRO (conversion rate optimisation) and the bulk of investment is put into advertising it is deemed as senseless.
 CRO should be something business owners should consider at the very beginning so that they are making the most of expenditure and investment in other areas can be adequately justified.

 Delivery options can also have an impact on conversion rates.
 David Grimes, MD of My Parcel Delivery says: “Delivery is a huge part of the buying journey.
 Offering multiple delivery options or free delivery can make a huge impact on your conversion rates as it’s a real frustration for consumers to reach the end of the buying journey to be told there’s additional cost.
 Businesses don’t need to lose out as they can incorporate the cost of delivery into the cost of the product.”